 We are taking action or have taken action on unauthorised moorings at Cigarette Island, Albany Reach, Ditton Reach, Hurst Park, Cherry Orchard Gardens, Walton Towpath, Hampton Court Bridge, confluence of Rivers Mole and Ember, Molesey Lock and Desborough Island.

-Latest news from Environment Agency:
+Latest news from Environment Agency (EA)

 Hurst Park